sensundi/lesson-two/slides/CLASS.md

 Data integrity is enforced by the Database Management System (DBMS).

-The DBMS' configuration is managed the same was as your own data.
+The DBMS' configuration is managed the same way as your own data.

 ---